edmobe/ExpressionTree/README.md

 ## About

-### This is a simple web application to visualize binary expression trees using JavaScript, CSS and HTML
+### This is a simple web application to visualize binary expression trees

 ## Client